roman01la/uix-cloudflare-template/README.md

 ## Create database
 - Apply db schema to local instance `npx wrangler d1 execute DB --file=./resources/schema.sql`
 - And to production/remote instance `npx wrangler d1 execute DB --remote --file=./resources/schema.sql`

+## Durable Objects

+_Distributed state in Cloudflare's network for coordinating multiple clients, see [docs](https://developers.cloudflare.com/durable-objects/) for more info_

+Some general and cljs specific notes on Durable Objects

+- Durable Object (DO) classes are created via `defclass` macro that extends base `DurableObject` class
+- Each DO class has to be registered and binded in `wrangler.toml` config
+- DO classes have to be exported, `shadow-cljs.edn` build config demonstrates how to create JavaScript ESM module exports
+- DOs can't implement protocols other than default `Object` protocol, since implementation of protocols in cljs breaks DO's runtime requirements (transparent de/serialization of data coming in and out of DOs)

 ## Development
 ```shell